Oracle Java SE Subscriptions Overview

 For servers (cloud, on-premises) running Java, based on a per-Processor metric:

-Note: ‘Processor’ here is the metric you may already know from other Oracle technology products; however, it is not expected that Oracle’s ‘policies’ regarding partitioning, failover and disaster recovery will apply in the same way to counting Processors for Java SE subscriptions.
-Therefore, counting license requirements should be easier than ‘classic’ technology products.
+Note: ‘Processor’ here is the metric you may already know from other Oracle technology products; current policies regarding partitioning, disaster recovery, and failover do apply in the way they apply to other Oracle technology products.

 You can see by the ‘tiering’ of quantities above that Oracle expects some customers to buy large quantities of these products.